godep-migrator/hookworm/README.md

 ###### `is_watched_branch`
-Is the payload for a branch that is "watched", depending on the presence of the `watched_branches` postfix keyword argument.
+Is the payload for a branch that is "watched", depending on the presence of the `watched_branches` postfix keyword argument?

 ###### `has_watched_path`
-Does the payload contain changes to a "watched" path, depending on the presence of the `watched_paths` postfix keyword argument.
+Does the payload contain changes to a "watched" path, depending on the presence of the `watched_paths` postfix keyword argument?

 #### Hookworm Logger